SFDO-Tooling/CumulusCI/docs/managed_package.rst

 Upload and Test a Final Version
 -------------------------------

-To upload a production release of your Managed Package project, use:
+To upload a production release of your managed package project:

 .. code-block::